 All government documents are available for use by members of the Georgia Southern community as well as the general public, and most materials are available for checkout, including during altered service provision due to the COVID-19 pandemic.
-Ask at the Checkout Desk for details, by calling 912-478-5647.
+We will work with community members to get the resources or answers that you need during our limited service provision.
+Ask at the Henderson Library Checkout Desk for details, by calling 912-478-5647.

-Access to government information on the internet is available via the library computers for GS students.
+Access to government information on the internet is available for GS students, faculty, staff, and retirees via the library computers, as well as anywhere internet service is available.
 Calendar and Hours: https://georgiasouthern.libguides.com/hours/

-For research assistance or questions about service during limited operation: Ask for assistance via Chat.
+For research assistance or questions : Ask for assistance via Chat.